 We are permitted by NOAA to deploy a seal shaped decoy to see if we can lure a curious white shark, and use a mini Remote operating Vehicle to observe the benthic habitat in our state marine protected areas and video sharks.
 The Sanctuary regulations require mariners to stay 100 yards away from the islands and outlying rocks to avoid disturbing nesting and breeding seabirds.
 State regulations ban fishing south of SE Farallon Island, middle rock and North Farallon Islands.
 We headed uphill in the light wind and visited Point Reyes and Drakes Bay where another haul out of elephant seals exists.
 The exterior edge of Point Reyes is also a state marine protected areas with a 1000 foot exclusion.
 The protected Drakes Bay, part of the Point Reyes National Seashore, waters swarmed with cormorants, pelicans and shearwaters.
 Combined with federal protections are state marine protected areas established under the California Marine Life Protection Act.

 It is always an adventure out at the island and Gulf, and these trips leave our guests amazed at the diversity and abundance of marine life so close to the city of San Francisco, and gives us a better appreciation of the continued challenges to restore and protect wildlife and ecosystems.
-All of this wildlife is currently at risk as the Administration considers opening the coastline to oil and gas development, and reducing or eliminating the Marine National Sanctuaries of the Northwest Hawaiian Islands and the Pacific Remote Islands.
-Please lend us your support in maintaining protection of these vulnerable wildlife and fragile ecosystems.

 The public van join Shark Stewards on a Farallon Island Expedition during the Sharktober months of September through November, discussing sharks and conservation, collecting data as well as watching for whales and other marine life.